 "I'm pretty sure Assange is an MK-ULTRA plant."

 "There's plant people?"
 Bruce said, genuinely confused.
 "As well as lizard men?"

 Karl said fell silent for a long time.
 When he spoke again, he said, "Ms Shan asked me to investigate the DIY Barn.
 I don't know if I should.
 Mr Smith seems like he's on the up and up, and yet you say those men in silver work for him…"

 "You know what I mean," Bruce said.
 "That meteor with the demon in it?
 The one that hit the Pavilion the other day… Everyone thinks it was an attack on the Pavilion in general, yeah?
 Well it was aimed at me.
 My bones, buried in the concrete.
 It only just missed them.
 If they go, I go, and who'll be guarding the Pavilion then?"

 "They summoned a demonic meteor?"
 Karl said.
 "They must be in league with…"

 "I don't care, all right?"
 Bruce snapped.
 "I don't care which evil organisation you think they work with.
 All right?
 I don't care which pin they are on your crazy conspiracy corkboard.
 All I know is, they're trying to kill me.
 And you know what?
 I've been murdered once already, and I'm fucking over it."

 Karl stood back a step, looking hurt.

 "You're a selfish man, Karl Wintergreen."
 Bruce said.
 "You talk about the truth setting everyone free.
-Well all you really want is to think you know more than everyone else.
+I think what you really want is to believe you know more than everyone else.
 Well you don’t.
-There's plenty going on that you don't know and don't suspect because you're too busy berating everyone to look."
+There's plenty going on that you don't know, and don't even suspect because you're too busy berating everyone to look."

 The look of hurt on Carl's moonlit face deepened.
 Bruce felt awful but he kept going.